đŸ‡łđŸ‡± 🇬🇧

 • Fears about the consequences of choices.

 You can combine my treatment with proven forms of treatment such as CBT, Emotionally Focused Therapy (EFT) or schema therapy.
-In addition, you can find a lot of recognition and support in the books of Lindsay C. Gibson (Adult Children of Emotionally Immature Parents), and explanations about dysfunctional family patterns and family estrangement.
+In addition, you can find a lot of recognition and support in the books of Lindsay C. Gibson (Adult Children of Emotionally Immature Parents), channels like Surviving Narcissism, and explanations about dysfunctional family patterns and family estrangement.

 Dutch footnote: in case of co-parenting it is advisable to also register with the Center for Youth & Family (CJG).
 In case of child abuse or domestic violence it is useful to contact Veilig Thuis (‘Safe Home’).
 They can give advise and also process your report anonymously if needed.